know-now/change-detection-portfolio/README.md

 You can open these files in any GIS software (e.g., **QGIS**, **ArcGIS**) to analyze the results.

-🎯 How This Project Addresses the Needs of SECO Luxembourg
+🎯 How This Project Addresses the Needs of Companies
 ----------------------------------------------------------

 This tool demonstrates the ability to: